auth0-developer-hub/auth0-b2b-saas-starter/README.md

 npm run auth0:bootstrap
 ```

 The script will prompt you to provide an **application base URL**, which defaults to http://localhost:3000.
 If you're configuring the application to run with HTTPS or on a production URL, this is your opportunity to set it.
+One reason to take note of this is that organization invites sent to emails will NOT work by default if you use localhost.
 Learn more about this in [README-ADVANCED.md](README-ADVANCED.md).

 > [!TIP]
 > If you want to skip this prompt you can run the bootstrapping command with an argument: